binocarlos/biro/README.md

  * name - control where in the top-level state the data for this form is written
  * library - the name to Component map of the field renderers
  * schema - the list of the fields to render (must have 'name' and 'type')
- * initialdata - the existing data to initiate the form with
  * formrenderer - the component to use to render the whole form
  * rowrenderer - the component to use to render a row